 These ingredients are not ideal for a cat’s diet, and they’d be better replaced with high-quality meat and fish ingredients.

-Thanks to the presence of huge proportions of these low-quality grain ingredients, the nutrition provided by many of 9Lives’ cat food recipes is extremely poor and some of the lowest in the industry.
+Thanks to the presence of huge proportions of these low-quality grain ingredients, the nutrition provided by many of 9Lives’ cat food recipes are extremely poor and some of the lowest in the industry.

-For example, their Daily Essentials dry cat food recipe contains just 30% protein and 9% fat.
+For example, their Daily Essentials dry cat food recipe contains just 30% protein and 9% fat which is even worse than some of the other brands mentioned here.
 You can see its full Ingredient List and Guaranteed Analysis below.

 Sadly, 9Lives has two recent recalls that they were forced to issue, one which took place in 2017 and another which took place in 2018.